 Article 1.
 Application Process

-A. Any registered student organization may apply and petition the Assembly for ex-officio status if said organization’s constitution and purpose reflect the desire to represent a specific group or groups of students.
+A. Any registered student organization may apply and petition the Assembly for Ex-Officio status if said organization’s constitution and purpose reflect the desire to represent a specific group or groups of students.

-B. Priority for ex-officio status will be afforded to those organizations or special representatives designated by federal Affirmative Action Information Classifications such as race, ethnicity, gender, sexual orientation, disability, or veteran classifications.
+B. Priority for Ex-Officio status will be afforded to those organizations or special representatives designated by federal Affirmative Action Information Classifications such as race, ethnicity, gender, sexual orientation, disability, or veteran classifications.
 Consideration will be given to other populations that represent specific student groups that are not reflected in the Affirmative Action guidelines.
 However, these groups must show a clearly defined student need for additional representation by a petition.

 i.
-An application for ex-officio status will be provided by the Student Government Association to any Registered Student Organization seeking such status.
+An application for Ex-Officio status will be provided by the Student Government Association to any Registered Student Organization seeking such status.
 Said organization must also receive signatures from every member of their organization and no less than one hundred (100) signatures from the student body to approve ex-officio status.

 ii.
 After the organization formally applies and petitions the Assembly, the Assembly will consider the application over a period of no longer than three assembly meetings from the date of application, excluding summer months.